MauricinhoMorales/Zoneminder/README.md

 For http:// access use: `-p 8080:80/tcp`

-### Shared Memory
-Set shared memory to half of your installed memory.

 ### Subsequent runs

 You can start/stop/restart the container anytime.
 You don't need to run the command above every time.
 If you have already created the container once (by the `docker run` command above), you can simply do a `docker stop Zoneminder` to stop it and a `docker start Zoneminder` to start it any time (or do a `docker restart Zoneminder`).